University Counseling Center

 Frequently Asked Questions

-Q. What kinds of concerns bring students to the Counseling Center?
+Q. What kinds of counseling are available to students at the Counseling Center?

 Q. Is there a charge for counseling?

 A. No. The counseling service itself is free for currently enrolled students.
-However, if you want to take some specialized career or learning abilities tests, a nominal fee is charged.
+However, if you want to have ADHD or learning abilities tests completed, a fee is charged.